 DIAGNOSTIC & THERAPEUTIC ULTRASOUND

-Because ultrasound is a non-invasive, real-time view of how your body appears below the skin – the uses for this technology in practice is ever-expanding.
+Because ultrasound is a non-invasive, real-time view of your body beneath the skin, the uses for this technology are continually expanding.

-“The ARBDA Ultrasound Program is headed by Amy Evangelisto, M.D., RhMSUS who is considered to be one of the foremost experts in the field of rheumatologic applications of musculoskeletal ultrasound.
-Dr. Evangelisto recently served as the President of Ultrasound School of North American Rheumatologists and holds extensive training & certifications in both diagnostic and therapeutic ultrasound techniques.
-Dr. Evangelisto works extensively with the entire ARBDA team by providing ongoing education, training, and employing new technologies to advance the treatment for all of ARBDA’s patients.”
+The ARBDA diagnostic ultrasound center is headed by Amy Evangelisto, M.D., RhMSUS—one of the foremost experts in the field of rheumatologic applications of musculoskeletal ultrasound.
+Dr. Evangelisto recently served as the President of Ultrasound School of North American Rheumatologists and has extensive training and certifications in both diagnostic and therapeutic ultrasound techniques.
+Dr. Evangelisto works extensively with the entire ARBDA team to provide ongoing education, training, and the utlilization of new technologies to advance the treatment for ARBDA’s patients.

-- Rheumatoid Arthritis,
+- Rheumatoid Arthritis

-- Gout & Pseudogout,
+- Gout & Pseudogout

-- “Soft Tissue” Arthritis,
+- “Soft Tissue” Arthritis

-Additionally, a new innovation (known as the “Doppler” technique) has allowed doctors the see how blood is flowing through the arteries and veins of the body.
+Additionally, a new innovation known as the “Doppler” technique has allowed doctors the see how blood is flowing through the arteries and veins of the body.